a2stuff/a2d/docs/Coding_Style.md

 * Constants (symbols) should use `kTitleCase`, and are defined with `=`, e.g. `kExample = 1234`

 * Callable procedures should use `TitleCase`, and are defined with `.proc`

+* Nested or otherwise "private" callable procedures should use `_TitleCase` with `_` prefix to make scoping more obvious.

 * Structure definitions (`.struct`) should use `TitleCase`, with member labels in `snake_case`.